Merchant Account: What Is It?

 - One of the most popular pricing schemes for small businesses is interchange-plus pricing.
 The processing fee determined by the credit card company is known as the interchange rate.
 A payment processor will bill this rate plus a markup as its profit in interchange-plus pricing.
 An interchange-plus price structure would look like this: 2.75% + $0.
 10 per transaction, for instance.
 In this illustration, the interchange rate is 2.75%, while the processor’s markup is 10 cents.A scaled price:

-- Transactions are divided into three categories by tiered pricing: qualified, non qualified Mid Qualified trades are also.
-The most favourable rate is offered to qualifying transactions.
-While the most expensive rate is charged to nonqualified transactions.
+- Transactions are divided into three categories by tiered pricing: qualified, non-qualified, Mid Qualified trades are also.
+The most favorable rate is offered to qualifying transactions.
+While the most expensive rate is charged to non qualified transactions.
 Each category has different transaction types.
 But in general, a card-present transaction using a standard credit or debit card at a POS system is considered to be a qualified transaction.
 A credit card number entered over the phone, but would often be unqualified.
-Keyed-in card numbers may be used in mid qualified transactions.
+Keyed-in card numbers may be used in mid-qualified transactions.
 If an address verification service (AVS) is used to confirm the cardholder’s address.

 Beyond the pricing models, there are some more costs listed here: